Till the End of Time (film): Plot

 Bill and Cliff visit a fellow Marine Sgt.
-Perry Kincheloe (Bill Williams), a legless double amputee who was in the hospital with Bill, now living at home with his mother.
+Perry Kincheloe, a legless double amputee who was in the hospital with Bill, now living at home with his mother.
 Perry, once a boxer, is grooming his younger brother to become the fighter he can no longer be and rejects any encouragement to use his artificial legs.

 At Scuffy's, Bill notes that Perry, after progressing in the hospital with other Marines, has given in to discouragement and self-pity on his own.
 Cliff points out that during the war everyone was part of a team, and Bill responds that in civilian life, with no one to tell them what to do, they're on their own.
-Cliff spots Pat at the bar, where she is waiting for a Army Air Forces captain.
+Cliff spots Pat at the bar, where she is waiting for an Army Air Forces captain.
 Unhappy and jealous, Cliff comes home late and argues with his parents, who are upset that he is always out and accuse him of wasting time with a "boy" like Bill Tabeshaw, rather than following the plans they have for his future.
 Complaining that "it's just not like old times," Cliff is unable to make them understand that Bill is a combat mate, not a "boy", and that "old times" were gone over three years ago.

 Cliff waits outside Pat's apartment for her to return, where he sees her impulsively kiss the captain goodnight.
 When she attempts to be flippant, he calls her a tramp and leaves her to a sleepless night.
 The next morning Cliff apologizes, explaining that he had begun to think of her as his girl.
 Pat breaks down and reveals that she married her husband knowing that what he needed "a dream of home" to get through the war, but that by its end his return had become hers.
 Her date was her late husband's co-pilot, and she kissed him because for an instant he became her husband.
 Cliff admits that he too is lonely and confused.
 At Pat's suggestion, Cliff takes a job at the electronics factory where she works, but on his first day tries to pick a fight with his foreman when he points out a mistake.
 Talking it over with Pat, Cliff proposes to her, but she rejects him when he says he wants only to live carefree on the beach until his money is gone.